rust-lang/book/src/ch07-04-importing-names-with-use.md

 We can `use` a module, and that will bring its name into scope.
-This allows us to shorten our function call, only requiring us to type the final module name, not the entire chain of them. `use` is quite powerful, and can bring all kinds of things into scope.
+This allows us to shorten our function call, only requiring us to type the final module name, not the entire chain of them. `use` is quite powerful and can bring all kinds of things into scope.
 For example, we could `use` the function itself:

 ```rust